 StoneCastle Financial Corp. was organized on February 7, 2013 as a Delaware corporation, established to make investments in support of the ongoing capital needs of bank and banking-related institutions.
-The Company invests in the U.S. community bank sector, as well as the securities of larger U.S. domiciled banks, larger global money center banks and companies that provide goods and/or services to banking companies.
+The Company invests in banks and financial institutions including community banks, larger regional, national and money center banks domiciled in the United States and foreign and global money center banks.

 Our primary investment objective is to provide stockholders with current income and, to a lesser extent, capital appreciation.
-We are focused on income generation, capital preservation, and providing risk-adjusted rates of return.